NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 overlayed as a georeferenced image on top of the initial terrain in ``stereo_gui``, and the SfS terrain can be toggled on and off.

-If that is the case, another step of alignment can be used.
+If a shift is found, another step of alignment can be used.
 This time one can do features-based alignment rather than based on point-to-point calculations.
 This works better on lower-resolution versions of the inputs, when the high-frequency discrepancies do not